PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 call retains `_pre_terminal_affine_post_add_stats`, and the second very-late call remains an expression.
 No tensor-count proxy, reconciliation consumer, pass invocation, or graph traversal is added.

+The remaining second affine post-ADD call is a separate very-late occurrence immediately after unbound-input layout-transpose repair and immediately before the Gather/Constant normalization cluster.
+The same positive-only pruning contract makes its raw counter complete.
+Strict characterization selects only that second call for a future `_very_late_affine_post_add_stats` assignment, while preserving the already staged first and third calls.